Kenshi Yonezu

-Biography
+Life and career

-Early musical career
+Early life and career

-Born in Tokushima, Yonezu found it difficult to communicate with other people, especially his father.
-Yonezu typically felt that his mother understood him.
+Yonezu was born in Tokushima Prefecture, Japan, on March 10, 1991.
+He had difficulty communicating with others, especially his father.
+Yonezu felt that his mother understood him.
+He originally wanted to be a manga artist.
+When he was in fifth grade, he watched a Flash animation that was popular on the internet at the time, and was impressed by the music used by Japanese rock band Bump of Chicken.
 He was diagnosed with high-functioning autism at the age of 20.

 His first foray into music was in 2006 during his second year of junior high school.
 Yonezu and Hiroshi Nakajima formed a band Late Rabbit Edda, while attending the school culture festival.
 Yonezu became the vocalist, songwriter, and occasional guitarist, while Nakajima became the guitarist.
 In late 2007, he made a website for the band, posting song lyrics and short novels.
 Yonezu wrote songs for the band, and uploaded 24 original songs to video sharing website Nico Nico Douga between April 2008 and March 2009.
 None of the songs were viewed, with the greatest, "Beelzebub", receiving only 23,000 views.
 Yonezu created his blog in this period, and called it Tekitō Edda (適当EDDA).

 Yonezu moved to Osaka after high school and attended a fine arts school.
-He uploaded songs using Vocaloid software Hatsune Miku, which became popular.
+He discovered Japanese musician Susumu Hirasawa on Nico Nico Douga and was strongly influenced by his work.
+After upgrading his computer, he began desktop music (DTM) and released about 30 original songs under the name Hachi, featuring his own vocals, on platforms like Nico Nico Douga.
+However, he later deleted all of them.
+The reason cited was that his own influences were too heavily reflected in the songs.
+Additionally, prior to his activities as Hachi, he was active under the name MinasoKo.
+Since 2009, he began uploading songs using the Vocaloid software Hatsune Miku alongside his band activities, gaining popularity.
 His 2009 song "Musunde Hiraite Rasetsu to Mukuro" (結ンデ開イテ羅刹ト骸) was his first song to receive over a million views on the site.
 Yonezu uploaded over thirty songs, but he deleted them when his Vocaloid songs became popular.
 He renamed his blog Denshi-chō Hachibangai (電子帖八番), and it was one of five blogs awarded the Diamond Award at the 2009 WebMoney Awards.